indiqusdocs/apiculus/docs/Subscribers/Storage/BlockVolumes/WorkingwithVolumeSnapshots.md

 While configuring snapshot schedules, the following points should be considered:

-- There can only be one policy per schedule, and creating a second policy of an existing schedule will override the previous one;
+- There can only be one policy per schedule, and creating a second policy of an existing schedule will override the previous one.
-- All schedule options support time specifications in custom time zones;
+- All schedule options support time specifications in custom time zones.
-- All schedule options allow for a _snapshots to keep_ option, which is a limit on how many snapshots to keep (or rotate after) as the retention policy.
+- All schedule options allow for a **snapshots to keep** option, which is a limit on how many snapshots to keep (or rotate after) as the retention policy.

 ## Creating a Volume from a Snapshot

 Volume Snapshots created manually or using a schedule will be listed under the **Snapshots** section of disk details.
-To create a new data disk using a snapshot, the option to _create volume_ can be used, which will initiate a purchase flow similar to [creating a data disk](/docs/Subscribers/Storage/BlockVolumes/WorkingwithInstanceVolumes).
+To create a new data disk using a snapshot, the option to **create volume** can be used, which will initiate a purchase flow similar to [creating a data disk](/docs/Subscribers/Storage/BlockVolumes/WorkingwithInstanceVolumes).

 :::note
 This operation may have associated billing impacts.